-Mortgage rise again for 7 consecutive weeks and there is no sign of turning backs.
+Mortgage rates rise again for 7 consecutive weeks and there is no sign of turning backs.

-Mortgage Backed Securities And Mortgage Rates
+Mortgage-Backed Securities And Mortgage Rates

-In the past several years, mortgage backed securities have steadily remained high which held mortgage rates low due to the Federal Reserve Board bond purchase program.
+In the past several years, mortgage-backed securities have steadily remained high which held mortgage rates low due to the Federal Reserve Board bond purchase program.

 Federal Reserve Board And Mortgage Rates

-Federal Reserve Board Chairman Ben Bernanke indicated that the Fed might end the bond purchase program sooner than expected.
+Federal Reserve Board Chairman Jerome Powell indicated that the Fed might end the bond purchase program sooner than expected.